Is France vs Scotland on TV? Kick-off time, channel and how to watch Six Nations

 Is France vs Scotland on TV?
-Kick-off time, team news, channel and how to watch Six Nations clash
+Kick-off time, channel and how to watch Six Nations clash

 Everything you need to know ahead of the final fixture of the championship